 Instructions

-- You may use the rub of your choice or make the suggested rub. ½ cup dark brown sugar, 3 tablespoons kosher salt, 1 tablespoon chili powder, 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon black pepper.
+- Use the dry rub of your choice or make the suggested rub. ยฝ cup dark brown sugar, 3 tablespoons kosher salt, 1 tablespoon chili powder,ย 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon black pepper.
 Stir together in a small bowl.

-- Pat dry the pork butt and then coat with about two tablespoons of good quality liquid smoke (Optional).
+- Optional but recommendedโpat dry the pork butt and then coat with about 2 tablespoons of good-quality liquid smoke.

 - Generously apply the rub.
-You could wrap with plastic wrap and refrigerate overnight at this point or cook right away.
+You could wrap it with plastic wrap and refrigerate it overnight at this point or cook it right away.

 Recipe Notes